 Definition

-A Cyber Catastrophe is an information technology based attack, either malicious or accidental, that afflicts multiple companies or social sectors, causing interruption to business activities, theft of high value information and damage to systems, which results in a substantial interruption to normal commercial productivity for more than one week, costs $10 billion or more to repair and restore to pre-event levels of functionality, or causes at least one country to lose at least 1% of its Gross Domestic Production.
+A Cyber Catastrophe is an information technology based attack, either malicious or accidental, that afflicts multiple companies or social sectors, causing interruption to business activities, theft of high value information and damage to systems.

 Summary of the Threat

 Cyber threats cover a wide range of malicious activity that can occur through cyberspace.
 Such threats include web site defacement, espionage, theft of intellectual property, denial of service attacks, and destructive malware.